Unlock Your Future in Sonography: Choose NJ’s Only Accredited Bachelor’s Degree Program at Rutgers

 Accreditation

 The Rutgers-SHP Cardiac Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (www.jrcdms.org).
-This accreditation allows our graduates to sit for national registry examinations in cardiac sonography beginning up to 60 days prior graduation.
+This accreditation allows our graduates to sit for national registry examinations in cardiac sonography beginning up to 60 days prior to graduation.

 CAAHEP logoCommission on Accreditation of Allied Health Education Programs